Radew-lab-pixel/holbertonschool-shell/io_redirections_and_filters/README.md

-  instead of   rm ./*.js | rm ./*.*/*.js ) counts the number of directories and sub-directories in the current directory ( find . -type d -not -name "." |wc -l  instead of find . -type d | wc -l) displays the 10 newest files in the current directory ( ls -t | head -n 10 )
+  instead of   rm ./*.js | rm ./*.*/*.js ) counts the number of directories and sub-directories in the current directory ( find . -type d -not -name "." |wc -l  instead of find . -type d | wc -l) displays the 10 newest files in the current directory ( ls -t | head -n 10 ) a list of words as input and prints only words that appear exactly once ( ls -l | uniq -u )